Robert-Study/Rotating-Compensator-Ellipsometry/README.md

 ---

-## A Quick Look at the Experiment
+##

-Before getting into the modelling, here is one of the clearest visual results from the project:
+below is one of the clearest visual results from the project:

 <p align="center">
   <img